 - Preheat oven to 325 degrees F. Coat a 13×9 glass baking dish with nonstick cooking spray; set aside.

-- In a large bowl, whisk together the cake mix, eggs, sour cream, and oil until well-incorporated.
+- In a large bowl, whisk together the cake mix, eggs, sour cream, oil, and honey until well-incorporated.

 - In a medium bowl, mix together the brown sugar and cinnamon until well-blended.